-- 1. Motor crashes include motor vehicles and motorcyclists. - 2.
-Young driver crashes are crashes that involve at fault drivers who are under 30 years old.
+2. Young driver crashes are crashes that involve at fault drivers who are under 30 years old.

-of reported collisions in Half Moon Bay involved drugs or alcohol of reported collisions in Half Moon Bay involved young drivers1
+of reported collisions in Half Moon Bay involved drugs or alcohol of reported collisions in Half Moon Bay involved young drivers

 Compared to the countywide total, where 8% (625) of reported collisions involved drugs or alcohol